TristanGoss/kobold-challenge/README.md

 ## Use
 To run the solution, place the `BedrockP.gpkg` file in the working directory and run `poetry run challenge`.
 This simple script shows how to use the provided tools.

-In order to return the solution quickly, I have not provided a full UI or full unit tests.
+In order to return the solution quickly, I have not provided a full UI.